charliermarsh/trellis/README.md

 ### Caching

+- Should we enable shared inline caches?
-- How do we handle multi-stage builds?
-Do we automatically push all stages?
+- How would we handle multi-stage builds?
+Would we automatically push all stages?

 ### Remote server